surajnayak/surajnayak.github.io/_posts/2020-8-4-Data-Science-Learning-Path-And-Experience.md

 permalink: /data-science-learning-path/
 ---

-The path from Data Engineer to Data Science Engineer may not be very easy.
-But, with constant effort and dedication one can be a Data Science Engineer.
+The path from Data Engineer to Machine Learning Engineer may not be very easy.
+But, with constant effort and dedication one can be a Machine Learning Engineer.

 When I started the path towards this new area there were hundreds of questions that made me anxious of the decision I made.
 But there are lot of free and paid tutorials online which can help ease the initial pressure of learning the jargons of Data Science world.